 Alexander Moligny in the NHL

 During his first three years in Buffalo, Mogilny would gradually improve, making a name for himself as a dangerous offensive player.
-After potting 15 goals and 43 points his rookie year, he would improve to 30/64 in his second; 39/84 in his third.
+After potting 15 goals and 43 points his rookie year, he would improve to 30 goals and 64 assists in his second, and 39 goals with 84 helpers in his third.

 Alexander Mogilny, Star in His Own Right